paypal/squbs/docs/bootstrap.md

 #Configuration Resolution

-squbs chooses exactly one application configuration and merges it with the aggregated reference.conf.
+squbs chooses one application configuration and merges it with the aggregated application.conf and reference.conf in the classpath.
 The application configuration being merged are chosen from the following order.

 1. If a configuration is provided when creating the boot object, this configuration is chosen.
 This is the `customConfig` field from the example above.